 An online account will not only be useful for bill payments, but also for other transactions.
 For instance, you may use it to make online check deposits or check the balance of your business bank accounts when making a transaction.

-For example, most of the transactions on Bonsai Cash are made online.
+For example, most of the transactions on Bonsai's business account are made online.
 This way, you will not have to make constant trips to the bank location, wasting precious time on transit and waiting in lines.